epam/ai-dial/docs/user-guide.md

 ### Applications

 1. In the **Talk to** area, click **See full list...** to display all the available models, applications and assistants.
-2. Select the **Applications** tab to display the available applications.
+2. All tabs (Models, Applications and Assistants) are enabled by default.
+To display just Applications, disable the rest and keep the **Applications** tab active.
 3. Click any of the available applications to start a conversation.

 ![](./img/applications.png)